 Try this spicy, tangy, sweet Masaledar Karela for everyday Indian meals.
 It tastes great with phulka, paratha, or even with dal rice.
-Here is how to make it (vegan, can be easily made gluten-free).
+Here is how to make it.

-If you prefer to make simple everyday sabzis for weekday meals, here are some more for you – Baingan Methi, Mooli Ki Sabzi, Aloo Matar Gobi, Hare Tamatar Ki Sabzi, Tindora Fry, and Aloo Bhindi.
+If you prefer to make simple everyday sabzis for weekday meals, here are some more for you: Baingan Methi, Mooli Ki Sabzi, Aloo Matar Gobi, Hare Tamatar Ki Sabzi, and Tindora Fry

 About Masaledar Karela

 Karela, or bitter gourd, is one of those vegetables that is not preferred by many.
-But I am one of those who loves to eat a good karela sabzi.
-This North Indian style Masaledar Karela is my favorite version of karela sabzi, which is even enjoyed by my son, who used to make faces seeing the vegetable.
+But I love to eat a good karela sabzi and this North Indian style Masaledar Karela is my favorite version.

-It’s tangy, spicy, and sweet, making this masaledar karela delicious and tempting.
+Tangy, spicy, and sweet, masaledar karela is delicious and tempting.
 Kashmiri red chili powder adds the much-needed spiciness, tamarind gives it a tangy taste, and jaggery adds that hint of sweetness that complements the other flavors so well.

 At home, we love to eat it with simple dal and rice.
 The karela sabji adds a zing to the simple dal chawal, making it taste even more delicious.
 But you can serve it with Indian bread too.